kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

 - A long word or link can easily cause horizontal overflow (scrolling).
 The solution is to use `overflow-wrap: break-word`.
 It’s worth mentioning that the property has been renamed from `word-wrap` to `overflow-wrap`.

-- For `text-overflow: ellipsis` to work, the element’s `display` type should be set to `block` and the element must have the `overflow: hidden` and `white-space: nowrap` set.

 - Flexbox doesn’t wrap by default, thus may cause horizontal scrolling.
 Always make sure to add `flex-wrap: wrap`.
 By default, flexbox stretch its child items to make them equal in height if the direction is set to `row`, and it makes them equal in width if the direction is set to `column`.

 - Each flex item has a `flex-basis` property, which acts as the sizing property for that item.
 When the value is `flex-basis: auto`, the basis is the content’s size.
-With `.item { flex-grow: 1; flex-basis: 0%; }`, each child item will take up the same space as its siblings.
+With `.item { flex-grow: 1; flex-basis: 0%; }`, each child item will take up the same space as its siblings. `flex: 1` is equivalent to `flex: 1 1 0`.

 - While the default `min-width` value is 0 (zero), for flex items it is `auto`.
 This can make block elements take up much more space than desired, resulting in overflow.
 The solution is to add `min-width: 0;` to the flex item.